Crunch-io/scrunch/docs/manipulation.md

 ds.exclude("disposition in [0, 1]")
 ```

-Date variables are also supported for exclusion filters, like shown in the
+Date variables are also supported in exclusion filters, like shown in the
 following examples:

 ```python